Particular/docs.particular.net/servicecontrol/upgrades/3to4/index.md

 The first step is to upgrade the primary ServiceControl instance.
 If the primary instance has audit ingestion enabled, then a new ServiceControl Audit instance will be created for it.

 NOTE: Once the primary instance has been upgraded, it will not subscribe to events being published by new secondary instances.
 All subscriptions to existing secondary instances will be retained.
-As the primary instance no longer requires the transport address of the secondary instances to send subscription requests, this property has been dropped from the `ServiceControl/RemoteInstances` configuration setting.
+As the primary instance no longer requires the transport address of the secondary instances to send subscription requests, the `Queue_Address` property has been dropped from the `ServiceControl/RemoteInstances` configuration setting.

 ### Upgrade the secondary instances